 Stuart Devlin was born in 1931 in Australia.
 In 1960, he came to study at the Royal College of Art on a scholarship.
 In 1965, he opened his first workshop, after gaining acclaim in his native Australia after winning a competition to design Australia's first decimal coinage.
 In his early days, Devlin was principally known as a silversmith, turning to jewellery further down the line.
 His work is characterised by filigree, and patterns of openwork reticulation.
 In 1982, he was appointed Goldsmith and Jeweller to the Queen, and in 1996-7 was appointed as the Prime Warden of the Goldsmith's Company.

-Sybil Dunlop learned her craft in Brussels, and on her return to England she went into business as a jeweller and silversmith.
+Sibyl Dunlop learned her craft in Brussels, and on her return to England she went into business as a jeweller and silversmith.
 Her shop was located on Kensington Church Street, and she oversaw four craftsmen, as well as her old nurse ‘Nanny Frost’ who looked after the accounts for many years.
 At the start of the 1920s, W. Nathanson joined her as a craftsman.
-His contribution to the style of Sybil Dunlop is vital, and he was to thank for their “carpet of gems” style that makes her designs so eye-catching and sought-after.
+His contribution to the style of Sibyl Dunlop is vital, and he was to thank for their “carpet of gems” style that makes her designs so eye-catching and sought-after.

 In 1860, Edouard Heuer set up a watchmaking workshop in Saint Imier in the Swiss Jura region, where he was joined by his son Jules-Edouard in 1887.
 The company began a series of innovations and improvements.
 Tag Heuer are still producing top quality, precision watches and timepieces in Switzerland to this day.
 Thanks to their long association with sporting events, the name ‘Tag Heuer’ has always been synonymous with precision and accuracy, and their timepieces remain popular with collectors.